weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 1. **High availability (redundancy)**<br/>
   With a distributed (replicated) database structure, service will not be interrupted if one server node goes down.
 The database can still be available, read queries will just be (unnoticeably) redirected to an available node.
 2. **Increased (read) throughput**<br/>
   Adding extra server nodes to your database setup means that the throughput scales with it.
 The more server nodes, the more users (read operations) the system will be able to handle.
-When reading is set to a low consistency level, then scaling the replication factor (i.e. how many database server nodes) increases the throughput linearly.
+When reading with consistency level of `ONE`, then scaling the replication factor (i.e. how many database server nodes) increases the throughput linearly.
 3. **Zero downtime upgrades**<br/>
   Without replication, there is a window of downtime when you update a Weaviate instance.
 This is because the single node needs to stop, update and restart before it's ready to serve again.
 With replication, upgrades are done using a rolling update, in which at most one node is unavailable at any point in time while the other nodes can still serve traffic.
 4. **Regional proximity**<br/>